Columbian mammoth: Relationship with humans

-A 2021 article by the American paleontologist Metin I. Eren and colleagues suggested mammoths were not very susceptible to Clovis point weapons due to their thick skin, hair, muscles, ribs, and fat, which would have impeded most types of attacks humans could pull off at that time.
-Experiments wherein most spear points used to calculate their effectiveness against simulated mammoth skin shattered on impact rather than penetrating, suggested to these researchers that ancient humans probably preferred to scavenge mammoth carcasses for their meat and other resources and threw spears to drive other scavengers away from carcasses before butchering the corpse with their stone tools.
-While the study does not rule out the hunting of mammoths by early humans, it instead indicates that such an event was probably rare and potentially more dangerous and less rewarding than scavenging.
+A 2021 article by the American paleontologist Metin I. Eren and colleagues suggested mammoths were not very susceptible to Clovis point weapons due to their thick skin, hair, muscles, ribs, and fat, which would have impeded most types of attacks humans could pull off at that time, proposing that Clovis primarily scavenged mammoths.
 In response, other scientists found no reason to abandon the traditional idea that Clovis points were used to hunt big-game, one suggesting that such spears could have been thrown or thrust at areas of the torso that were not protected by ribs, with the wounds not killing the mammoths instantly, but the hunters could follow their prey until it had bled to death.

+Isotopic analysis of Anzick-1 a young boy found buried with Clovis culture artifacts in Montana, suggests that Columbian mammoths made up around 35-40% of the diet of his mother, supporting the centrality of mammoth consumption to the lifestyle of Clovis peoples.

 Petroglyphs in the Colorado Plateau have been interpreted as depictions of either Columbian mammoths or mastodons.
 A bone fragment from Vero Beach, Florida, estimated to be 13,000-years old and possibly the earliest known example of art in the Americas, is engraved with either a mammoth or a mastodon.
 While the authenticity of this depiction is based on continuity of mineralisation across the markings, other possible indicators are inconclusive at present.
 Petroglyphs from the San Juan River in Utah have been suggested to be 11,000–13,000-years old and to include depictions of two Columbian mammoths; the mammoths' domed heads distinguish them from mastodons.
 They are also shown with two "fingers" on their trunks, a feature known from European depictions of mammoths.
 The tusks are short, which may indicate they are meant to be females.
 A carving of a bison (possibly the extinct Bison antiquus) is superimposed on one of the mammoth carvings and may be a later addition.
 Geological dating of the San Juan River depictions in 2013 have shown them to be less than 4000 years old, after mammoths and mastodons went extinct, and they may instead be an arrangement of unrelated elements.
 Other possible depictions of Columbian mammoths have been shown to be either misinterpretations or fraudulent.

 The Columbian mammoth is the state fossil of Washington and South Carolina.
 Nebraska's state fossil is "Archie", a Columbian mammoth specimen found in the state in 1922.
 "Archie" is currently on display at Elephant Hall in Lincoln, Nebraska, and is the largest mounted mammoth specimen in the United States.